top of page

 Quick Links to the Hikes:

-First hike: Senda de Laguna Grande
+First hike: Senda de Laguna Grande hike

-Second hike: Senda de la Garganta de Navamediana
+Second hike: Senda de la Garganta de Navamediana hike

 Short walk: Las Chorreras waterfall